HangX-Ma/miniFOC/README.md

 - Magnetic attached to motor will affect the motor itself, my friend suggests me to use sensorless control strategy.
 - More power ports need to be reserved, such as `GND`, `3V3`.
 - SPI OLED ports sequence needs to be `GND`, `VCC`, `SCK`, `MOSI`, `RST`, `DC`, `CS`.
+- `nFault` pin of the DRV8313 needs to be controlled and monitored by the MCU.
+Currently, only unplugging battery can release the DRV8313 off the fault state.

 ## Development Logs

+### 2023-07-31

+- Find a project procedure problem that you must reconfirm the encoder direction if you reassemble your hardware.

+### 2023-07-30

 - Add current sense monitor feedback, thus, creating a current control loop.
     > :x: Current phase sequence is necessary to be identified.
 I haven't solve the it.
 Motor can not work when current feedback added.